filloax/Parallel-Sumo/README.md

 Tweaks to the Parallel-Sumo repo as part of a thesis work, to study possibilities of parallelization in SUMO.

-Remember to set the SUMO_HOME environment variable to the directory containing SUMO?
+Remember to set the SUMO_HOME environment variable to the directory containing SUMO!

+### Installation and dependencies

+First, you need to install Eclipse [SUMO](https://eclipse.dev/sumo/).
+This version of Parallel-Sumo also requires the [pymetis](https://github.com/inducer/pymetis) python package (on Windows, it is recommended to install it through conda-forge as linked in its repository), instead of the metis repository, for the purpose of simpler building in different operating systems.
+Python 3 is also required, as in the original repo.

 ### How to compile: